 A prominent worry that faces students and parents when considering higher education is, “How will I pay for it?”
 The most appealing option is certainly scholarships or grants.
 This is money given to you to pay for college that you don’t have to pay back!
 How nice is that?
 The trickier question is how do I actually receive these scholarships?
 Where do I begin?
-We have created a helpful guide for you to begin your college scholarship search–from freshman in high school to senior in college.
+We have created a helpful guide for you to begin your college scholarship search–from a freshman in high school to a senior in college.

 Where to begin?

 Some high schools host award ceremonies as part of their graduation ceremonial events.
 The number of scholarships varies depending on the school, but some often give out generous awards of a couple thousand dollars.
 The donors for these scholarships are typically local organizations or memorial funds that the community has contributed.
 Each scholarship will have varying application qualifications.
 The best way to be aware of these scholarships and determine the process for consideration is to speak with your high school guidance counselor.
 They will be your best guide to learning about local scholarships and beyond.